Neutron star with dark matter using vector portal: Introduction

 With these motivations, we investigate here a fermionic DM interacting with nucleonic matter inside NSs through a vector mediator portal.
 We employ the RMF approach to describe nuclear interactions and extend it by including a new $U(1)_X$ gauge boson that couples both to DM and to quarks thereby to nucleons.
 Within this novel vector portal framework, we perform a detailed study of NS observables enabling to a comprehensive exploration of vector portal DM.
 We shall also look into the constraints arising from NS observables on the parameters of DM and the portal which can be complementary to terrestrial experimental constraints for the same.

 The paper is structured as follows --- In section \ref{sec:formalism}, we present the theoretical model including RMF formalism for nuclear matter and the vector boson mediated interactions with fermionic DM.
 In section \ref{sec:neutron_star_structure}, we give the necessary formalism that is used to solve for the NS structure and tidal deformability.
 In section \ref{sec:results_and_discussion}, we discuss the results of the present analysis including the effect of vector boson portal on DM EoS, mass-radius relation and tidal deformability.
-In section \ref{sec:astrophysical_and_other_exp_constraints}, we give the future aspects regarding the astrophysical and other experimental constraints.
 Finally, in section \ref{sec:summary_and_conclusion} we summarize our findings outlining potential directions for further investigation.